 \subsection{Demonstration of Conditioning Metrics}

-To demonstrate the conditioning of generative models, we construct a fairly challenging continuous conditioning problem on the previously used dataset.
-The goal is to generate samples that have a condition value of exactly 0.3.
-Though we would typically care about performance across a variety of condition values (hence the need for a conditional model), we will only examine this particular conditioning value in this case study.
-In practice, we would likely perform a weighted average across the conditioning variable to get a sense of the overall conditional generational performance of the models.
-At this value of 0.3, the centers of the leftmost and rightmost modes closely meet the condition, while only outlying samples from the other four modes meet the condition.
-We train a conditional VAE and a conditional GAN, the results of which are plotted in Figure~\ref{fig:Cond} and tabulated in~\ref{tab:Cond}.
+To demonstrate the conditioning of generative models, we construct a fairly challenging continuous conditioning problem on the previously-used dataset.
+Each of the datapoints is labeled according to a highly nonlinear conditioning function.
+For simplicity, we only examine a single condition value of exactly 0.3, though we would typically care about and average performance across a variety of condition values.
+We train a conditional VAE and a conditional GAN (Figure~\ref{fig:Cond}, Table~\ref{tab:Cond}).
 Details about the model architecture, training, and metric settings are included in the appendix.
-We take the conditional prior to be the 10\% of the dataset that most closely matches the condition, as shown in~\ref{CO2}.
-Overall, the cGAN focuses heavily on the leftmost and rightmost modes, struggles to accurately capture other areas of the distribution, and ignores sparse areas of the distribution.
+We take the conditional prior to be the 10\% of the dataset that most closely matches the condition, as shown in~\ref{fig:CO2}.
+Overall, the cGAN focuses heavily on the leftmost and rightmost modes, struggles to accurately capture other areas of the distribution, and ignores sparse areas.
 In contrast, the cVAE under-represents the two main modes, but much more faithfully captures the remainder of the distribution.
 Overall, the cVAE significantly outperforms the GAN in conditioning reconstruction and adherence, indicating that it generated samples that, on average, much more closely match the condition.
 In both conditional and marginal F10 and F0.1, the cVAE and cGAN repeat trends from their unconditional counterparts in Section~\ref{simdemo}.
-Due its focus on the main modes, the GAN significantly outperforms in maximum mean discrepancy when comparing to the subset of the dataset that most closely match the condition.
-However, when comparing to the marginal prior, the cVAE is the clear leader in MMD, generating more samples that lie closer to the four underrepresented modes.
-As illustrated, binary metrics can tell very different stories when compared against conditional or marginal priors.
-Next, we move on to consider miscellaneous DGM evaluation metrics.
+Due to its focus on the main modes, the GAN significantly outperforms in maximum mean discrepancy when compared to the subset of the dataset that most closely matches the condition.
+However, when compared to the marginal prior, the cVAE is the clear leader in MMD, generating more samples that lie closer to the four underrepresented modes.
+As illustrated, binary metrics can tell very different stories when compared to conditional or marginal priors.